 Ideas and beliefs can also become property, as can even habits.
 For instance, anyone who eats an identical breakfast at the same time each morning can be disturbed by even a slight change in that routine, because his habit has become a property whose loss endangers his security.
 (To Have or To Be, p.61)

-So let’s this weekend take the opportunity to distance ourselves a little from our material orientation towards our lives.
+So let’s the coming weekend take the opportunity to distance ourselves a little from our material orientation towards our lives.
 Let’s try to discover the joy of life, as strange and possibly wise men, from Diogenes and Epicurus to Fromm and perhaps even Rob Greenfield have shown us: let’s try to live a weekend without spending any money.

 But not just any weekend: an enjoyable, great, memorable weekend!
 If you need to care for a family, do the shopping on Friday evening, so that you don’t need to touch any money on Saturday and Sunday.
 There’s no need to starve, and if you need to eat something commercially acquired so that you don’t collapse, go ahead.
 But it’s an interesting sport, to think how one could, in our world of today, survive for a weekend without consuming stuff.
 Could you find food in a park or city forest?
 Rob Greenfield has many videos showing how to do that.
 Could you replace a visit to a coffee shop or another entertainment venue with a walk to the nearest bit of nature?
 Lockdown has, funnily, made it easier for us to see alternative ways of enjoying our lives that don’t depend quite so much on consuming one thing after another over the whole course of the weekend.
 Could you turn off the endless distraction and brainwashing of TV and Internet and spend a day talking to family, children, or perhaps just reading a book?